Meet the artists

 Ceramics by Amanda Stowers

-Kirsty has been a creative professional for over 30 years - working in interior, fabric and graphic design before establishing her pottery studio and workshop in 2017.
-Her diverse experience has proved invaluable in the multi-disciplinary art of ceramics.
-Kirsty’s work reflects her love of the creative process - drawing inspiration from the patterns, shapes and textures of the natural world and found objects.
-Every aspect of each design is carefully considered.
-Particular care being taken with the more subtle, tactile qualities that make using something as simple as an everyday mug feel just right.
+Kirsty opened her pottery studio and workshop in 2018, with her background in textile, graphic, and interior design proving invaluable in the multi-disciplinary art of ceramics.
+Her work reflects her love of the creative process - drawing inspiration from the patterns, shapes, and textures of the natural world and found objects.
+Every aspect of her design is carefully considered, with particular care being taken with the more subtle, tactile qualities that make using something as simple as a mug feel just right.
 As an enthusiastic cook and host, she appreciates the difference a set of beautiful plates or serving platter can make.

 www.kirstymorison.com/